tractable-probabilistic-modeling/tpm2023/index.md

 # Invited Speakers
 {{ speakers }}

+# Schedule
+The workshop will be held **in-person** on August 5th, 2022, co-located with [UAI 2022](https://www.auai.org/uai2022/) in Eindhoven, Netherlands.
+The exact location will be announced soon.

+The workshop schedule can be found [here](/schedule/).

 # Call for Papers

 Prospective authors are invited to submit **novel research**, **retrospective papers** or **recently accepted papers** on relevant topics including, but not limited to: